buildinspace/peru/README.md

 like `module|rule1|rule2`, with each rule applying to the output tree of the previous.

+## Recursion

+If you import a module that has a peru file of its own, peru will automatically sync that module's imports as part of yours.
+It's also possible to refer directly to the modules that another module defines.
+For example if your project defines module `foo`, and `foo` has a peru file that defines module `bar`, then in your project you can import `foo.bar`.

 ## Configuration
 **Note: These variables are going to [change substantially](https://phabricator.buildinspace.com/D197#2640) in an upcoming